 The Ground Rules

-- We’re sorry, due to our food safety certifications, no dogs or other pets are permitted.
+- No dogs or other pets are permitted due to our food safety certifications.
 Service dogs who have been trained to perform a task directly related to a person’s disability are welcome.
 Emotional support, therapy, comfort, and companion animals do not qualify as service animals (per ADA) and are not permitted.

 - No outside alcohol is permitted by ABC law.